Marice Ashe, JD, MPH

 Keith Nagayama, JD

 Keith Nagayama is a staff attorney and contracts manager at ChangeLab Solutions, responsible for the negotiation and formation of all grants and contracts between ChangeLab Solutions and the organization's funders, clients, partners, and consultants.
 He also assists with the organization’s nonprofit business operations, corporate governance, legal matters, and strategic planning.
 Prior to joining ChangeLab Solutions, Keith practiced law in the areas of redevelopment, affordable housing, municipal governments, nonprofit organizations and small businesses.
 He began his legal career at the Public Law Center, where he provided legal assistance and education to nonprofit organizations and advocated for more affordable housing in Orange County.
-Keith graduated from UCLA and received his law degree from UC Hastings College of the Law.
+Keith graduated from UCLA and UC Hastings College of the Law.

 Robert S. Ogilvie, Ph.D.